 Babies with cleft lip and palate are born with a separation of the lip, gums and palate.
 The separation of these structures also causes a deformity of the nose because the nostril straddles each side of the cleft.

 In most cases, several staged surgeries are required to restore normal function and appearance to the affected structures.
 Nasoalveolar molding (NAM) therapy was introduced to improve the results of cleft lip repair.

 NAM is started shortly after birth to guide the growth of the facial bones to narrow the gap in the gums.
 As the width of the gap is reduced, the shape of the lip and nose can be improved prior to surgery.
 We believe that NAM allows us to achieve better functional and aesthetic results and may lead to needing less surgery in future.

-- Reshape the deformed nasal cartilage on the cleft side
+- Reshapes the deformed nasal cartilage on the cleft side

-- Stretch the columella (middle part of nose) and correct nasal tip
+- Stretches the columella (middle part of nose) and corrects nasal tip

 NAM uses a custom-made molding plate that we call a NAM appliance.
 The appliance fits the gums like a denture and works by guiding the growth of the ends of the gums toward one another.
 This narrows the width of the cleft.

 What can I Expect during Nasoalveolar Molding (NAM)?

 Babies born with cleft lip and palate visit the Children’s Health℠ cleft orthodontist within two weeks of their birth.
 At their initial visit, the pediatric orthodontist will take an impression of the gums that is used to make the NAM appliance.
 The appliance is given to the family about one week from the time of the impression.